google/dart-neats/typed_sql/doc/04_update_and_delete.md

 ]);
 ```

-Using `returning` it's possible to return only the particular fields you care
+Using `.returning` it's possible to return only the particular fields you care
 about.
 You can also use it to return more complex expressions,
 including subqueries.
 The astute reader might realize that the `.returnInserted()` extension method is